ietf-wg-masque/draft-ietf-masque-connect-ip/draft-age-masque-connect-ip.md

 communicate with a single host.
 The proxy server is able to perform DNS resolution on behalf of the client and allocate a specific outbound socket for the client instead of allocating an entire IP address to the client.
-In this regard, the request is equivalent to a traditional CONNECT proxy request.
+In this regard, the request is similar to a traditional CONNECT proxy request.

-The server assigns the client single IPv6 address to the client (2001:db8::1234:1234) and a route to a single IPv6 host (2001:db8::3456), scoped to ICMP.
+The server assigns a single IPv6 address to the client (2001:db8::1234:1234) and a route to a single IPv6 host (2001:db8::3456), scoped to ICMP.
 The client can send and recieve ICMP IP packets to the remote host.